Documentation for Rodauth (v2.32.0)

 - Change Password: Allows a user to change their password.

-- Change Password Notify: Emails a user when they use the Change Password feature to change their password.
+- Change Password Notify: Emails the user when they use the Change Password feature to change their password.

 - Close Account: Allows a user to close their account.

 - Confirm Password: Allows a user to confirm their password, or multifactor authenticate via password is authenticated via another method.

 - Create Account: Allows a user to create an account.